know.Open app

 Geography

-The Sahara was a lush green savanna 6,000 years ago.
+The Sahara was a lush savanna 6,000 years ago.

 Daily thread